makeabilitylab/physcomp/electronics/leds.md

 We can expand our IV graph for resistors to show how current linearly increases at different rates depending on the underlying resistance (literally just graphing $$I=\frac{V}{R}$$ for different values of $$R$$).
 See graph on the left below.

 We can also graph the IV curve for LEDs, which again demonstrates non-linearity (remember, diodes are non-ohmic).
-Some important things to point out: first, like diodes, very little current flows through an LED until its "on" or "forward" voltage $$V_f$$ is reached.
-Second, the forward voltage $$V_f$$ differs by the LED's color.
+Some important things to point out:

+1. First, like diodes, very little current flows through an LED until its "on" or "forward" voltage $$V_f$$ is reached.
+2. Second, the forward voltage $$V_f$$ differs by the LED's color.
 For example, notice how blue (B) and white (W) LEDs require more $$V_f$$ than red (R) and orange (O) in the graph below.

 ![](assets/images/IVCurves_FromLEDnique.com.png)
 **Figure.** This figure shows the IV curve for various resistor values (following $$I=\frac{V}{R}$$) and for various LED values (on the right).
 Notice how the forward voltage, $$V_f$$ is different based on the LED color.
 Image from [LEDnique.com](http://lednique.com/current-voltage-relationships/iv-curves/).